Is it the economy that is driving the increase in bankruptcies and proposals across Canada?

 - The ratio of consumer debt plus mortgage debt climbed to 127% of disposable income in 2008 – the Canadian rate is only 3% lower than the US rate.
 This ratio is now above what the US rate was in 2006, just before the bubble burst.

 - Spending and debt have risen much faster than incomes – The average household income rose to $65,200 in 2008 and was up by 11.6% since 1990.
 Spending increased twice as fast (+24.4%) over the same period while total debt (+71%) increased more than six times faster than incomes.

 - Annual savings are smaller and average net worth is also less.

-The Certified General Accountants Association of Canada recently published the results of a survey they had conducted in order to shed light on the household debt of our Canadian Families Where Has the Money Gone: The State of Canadian Household Debt in a Stumbling Economy.
+The Certified General Accountants Association of Canada recently published the results of a survey they had conducted in order to shed light on the household debt of our Canadian Families.

 Their key findings are very similar: